 Two different gemstones may have the identical dimensions, but, different weights.
 It occurs due to the fact that all gemstones have different specific gravity.

 Clarity refers to a number of inclusions or foreign elements existing within a gemstone.
-Clarity is also associated with the rarity.
+It also associates with the rarity.
 A gemstone with more clarity is rare to find, whereas, a less clear stone is available in abundance.

-Each color variety has their own clarity standards; for instance: an emerald stone should have no inclusions to be referred as natural stone.
+Each color variety has their own clarity standards; for instance: an emerald stone should have no inclusions as it is natural stone.
 On the other hand, a virtually clear Tanzanite stone can also be referred as natural stone.